fs3cs0ciety/ReverseEngineeringCrackMe-s/anti-debug/anti-debug.md

 ANTI-DEBUG PE REVERSE-ENGINEERING
 ---

-* First off let me just say what a nigger humza is for making this PE wicked in a debugger, and it was my first attempt at anti-debug analysis.
+* First off let me just say that ive been up for days trying to solve this fuckin crackme humza made.
+He is fucked for making this PE wicked in a debugger, and it was my first attempt at anti-debug analysis.
 The learning process was amazing though, cant knock that.

 ---